rz0012/Plant-analusis/README.md

 A classification approach to classify plant domains domains inculde: leaves, branch, tree

-user can change locations for obtaining dataset, saving modles and plots.
+user can change locations for obtaining dataset, saving models and plots.